ASUCICREPO/AskUSDA/README.md

 ## High Level Architecture

-[INSERT_ARCHITECTURE_OVERVIEW - Brief paragraph explaining the architecture, how components interact, and the overall system design]
+AskUSDA uses a fully serverless architecture on AWS.
+A Next.js frontend (hosted on AWS Amplify) exposes a hover-over chatbot for end users and an `/admin` dashboard for analysts.
+The frontend connects to a WebSocket API Gateway and Lambda function for real-time chat, and to an HTTP API + Lambda for admin metrics, feedback, and escalation management.
+Conversation logs, feedback, and escalations are stored in DynamoDB, while AWS Bedrock (Nova Pro) and a Bedrock Knowledge Base backed by OpenSearch provide retrieval-augmented generation over USDA.gov content.

 ![Architecture Diagram](./docs/media/architecture.png)

-> **[PLACEHOLDER]** Please create and provide an architecture diagram showing:
+> The architecture diagram should show:
-> - All major components/services
-> - Data flow between components
+> - Frontend (Next.js on Amplify) and hover-over chatbot
+> - WebSocket API Gateway, Admin HTTP API Gateway, and Lambda functions
-> - User interaction points
+> - DynamoDB tables for `AskUSDA-ConversationLogs` and `AskUSDA-EscalationRequests`
+> - AWS Bedrock models and Knowledge Base backed by OpenSearch Serverless
-> - External services/APIs
+> - Optional Cognito authentication for the admin dashboard
 >
-> Save the diagram as `docs/media/architecture.png` (or .jpeg/.jpg)
+> Save the diagram as `docs/media/architecture.png` (or .jpeg/.jpg).

 For a detailed explanation of the architecture, see the [Architecture Deep Dive](./docs/architectureDeepDive.md).